osdevisnot/unpkg-package-manager/README.md

 - no semantic versioning (all versions are exact always)
 - no dependency resolution (add all your deps as top level deps)
-- downloads minimal set of files, manually specify additional in `upm.yml` if needed
+- downloads minimal set of files

 ## Usage